Ghost of Tom Joad Tour: Show

 While the Ghost of Tom Joad album was in the more acoustic, somber vein of his earlier Nebraska, it did contain some limited additional instrumentation and arrangements.
-However, Springsteen decided to perform the new material completely by himself, using only acoustic guitar and harmonica.
-(A couple of the dourest Joad numbers did have a hidden offstage synthesizer being played by Springsteen's guitar technician Kevin Buell.)

-Given that Springsteen was famous for his full-band, high-energy, crowd-rousing concerts, this tour was sure to be a surprising departure.
-Advertisements tried to make this clear, and all show tickets were printed with Solo Acoustic Tour on them to give audiences a firm understanding of what to expect (and leading some to call the tour by that name, although it would become ambiguous in light of the later Devils & Dust Tour; Springsteen's publicists did not give this tour any formal name).
+Given that Springsteen was famous for his full-band, high-energy, crowd-rousing concerts, this tour was considered a surprising departure.
+Advertisements tried to make this clear, and all show tickets were printed with Solo Acoustic Tour on them to give audiences a firm understanding of what to expect.